exphp-share/unsafe-gotchas/src/thread-sync.md

 **Summary:** Threads usually exchange data by reading and writing to shared memory locations.
 But by default, Rust assumes that non-atomic data accessed via a shared `&` reference cannot change.
-This assumption must be disabled using an `UnsafeCell` in objects meant for thread synchronization.
+This assumption must be suppressed using an `UnsafeCell` in objects meant for thread synchronization.

 **Incorrect:**